Leo Delaney

 Strengths

-- Exceptional hand usage and technique, a direct result of his martial arts background, allowing him to effectively steer and control defenders in the run game.
+- Exceptional hand usage and striking ability, a direct result of his extensive martial arts training, allowing him to gain immediate control of defenders at the point of attack.

 Areas to Improve